-The HSE suggests a definition of competency as "someone who has the necessary skills, experience and knowledge to manage health and safety"8.
+The HSE suggests a definition of competency as "someone who has the necessary skills, experience and knowledge to manage health and safety"9.
 A HSE research project commissioned an identification of the competencies (knowledge, skills, attitudes and behaviours) required for road side waste and recycling collection supervisors and team leaders.
-It asked how current training could develop and maintain these competencies to be developed and maintained9.
+It asked how current training could ensure these competencies are developed and maintained10.